This story was originally released as an 18 mini-part serial. Here it is, in its entirety.

 “Yeah, but I was never that irritating.”
 As if to emphasize his point, one of the young men threw trash into the ditch.

 “Alright, I’ll wait here.”
-He watched her walk away before closing his eyes, listening to the songbirds around him.
+He watched her walk away before closing his eyes, listening to the surrounding songbirds.
 A gentle breeze floated through the car from off the lake, making him feel drowsy.
 He was about to drift into a light nap when he heard a faint female voice whisper, “help me.”
 He sat bolt upright in his seat and looked around, but nothing was to be seen.
 The vociferous van behind them was still carrying on without missing a beat.
 A couple standing by the rail on the other side of the road were unmoved as well.
 He poked his head out of the window to see if it was Kat playing a trick on him, but she hadn’t yet returned; besides, it sounded nothing like her.

 This story was written as part of a Halloween contest.
 After a double blind drawing, Samantha and Dennis were chosen as the lucky victims of my new short story, In The Shadows.
 Both winners were interviewed and character profiles were built off the answers provided.
 Any similarities to any person living or dead is purely on purpose.